This post may contain affiliate links. For more information, read my disclosure policy.

 - Beat butter until smooth with a hand or a stand mixer.
 Note: if you’re using a hand mixer be sure to use a very large bowl to avoid wearing the powdered sugar.

-- Add powdered sugar, one cup at a time, and beat on medium speed until crumbly.
-Mix in salt and vanilla.
+- Add powdered sugar (or cocoa/powdered sugar mixture), one cup at a time, and beat on medium speed until crumbly.
+Mix vanilla..

 - Add 1 tablespoon of heavy whipping cream at a time, mixing between each addition, until the frosting is smooth and the desirable consistency.